 My child [or I] am brand new, never touched a sewing machine, how does that work?
 Whether you’re brand new or more experienced you can still drop in for Open Studio, schedule the After School Series or schedule a Camp Program for a time that is convenient for you.
 When you arrive we will start working with you at your level.
 For brand new students this means we sit down with you one-on-one and teach you how to thread a sewing machine, practice sewing straight lines, and turning corners, and then you will learn to apply those skills to create a simple patchwork pillow [yes you can take your pillow home with you].
 Please allow 90 minutes for a first lesson.
 Right now we have a special promotion for brand new sewers to take their first class for only $10!
 Click here to go to the promotion

 What do I need to bring to my class?
 Nothing!
 If you or your child are sewing for longer than three hours we recommend bringing a snack or money for our vending machine (all items cost $1).
 You are welcome to bring your own sewing machine, fabric, and ideas but it is not necessary to bring anything other than enthusiasm!

 Is it true you have a dog?
 Yes!
 Chester, our little 10lb Bichon Frise works with us at the studio most days.
 He is super friendly and sweet, doesn’t bite (obviously), and is hypoallergenic.
 This little ball of fluff is a great way for kids with dog phobias to have some exposure to a gentle dog.

 How long is a class, I only have an hour is that enough time?
-Two hours is recommended but we will tailor the class to meet your schedule.
-However, an hour or less of time isn’t usually enough time to complete an entire project.
+Two hours is recommended, an hour or less of time isn’t usually enough time to complete an entire project.
 We have convenient storage for incomplete projects so you or your child can work through a project over the course of several days.
 More advanced projects will take longer than two hours.